 Next Generation Planning Using 3D City Models

-NC State’s Center for Geospatial Analytics is working with the City of Raleigh and a private vendor collaborator (ESRI) to develop technology to support 3D city model development and maintenance, and its applications for city planning.
-This project is currently funded by a Next Century Cities grant.
+NC State’s Center for Geospatial Analytics worked with the City of Raleigh and a private vendor collaborator (ESRI) to develop technology to support 3D city model development and maintenance, and its applications for city planning.
+This project was funded by a Next Century Cities grant.

 TomorrowNow: Smart Civic Engagement in Rapidly Urbanizing Regions